 This ensures that the consistency in the content quality is maintained, and you get enough time to improve on your writing skills and enrich your knowledge on different topics.
 Besides, you can execute multi-channel content planning with a content calendar.

 A content calendar can be your hub to save new ideas and inspirations and implement the same in your content strategy.
 You can also use this space to save videos, infographics, article links, and news pieces that can help you write new content.

 Any business that deals with seasonal content should make a content calendar its best friend.
 Since seasonally relevant content requires pre-planning, an editorial calendar will let you integrate any upcoming events or special occasions into your content plan.

 As you schedule your posts on the content calendar and track their performance on Analytics, you’ll also discover the best time for your content to go live.

 Using a content calendar also helps you to find gaps in your content and fill them through advanced content strategies.
-You can analyze your current content calendar and discover new topics that have the probability to rank well.
+You can analyze your current content calendar and discover new topics that have the probability to rank well on Google.

 How Frequently Should You Publish New Content?

 No fixed number or formula can determine the frequency of publishing content on your blog.
 It depends on your business goals and objectives.

 Some businesses find it convenient to blog once or twice a week, while others post new content every day.
 Sometimes, your business domain or the nature of your business decides how often you should be posting content.